Bing: A Musical Autobiography: Background

 Ready to retire by 1954, Crosby assembled Buddy Cole and his Trio, a small group formed from members of the John Scott Trotter Orchestra, and re-recorded many of his early hits between April and June 1954.
 The Decca masters were used for his hits, starting with the 1938 recording of "Small Fry" Most of the new recordings were done at the American Legion Hall in Palm Springs, California.

 Crosby's memoir, Call Me Lucky, was published in June 1953 by Simon & Schuster.
 It was written with Pete Martin.

 Discs

 Starting in 1958, Decca released the LPs separately.

 The LPs were issued as automatic couplings which would enable the five LPs to be played on an autochanger record player in chronological sequence.
 For instance, within album set DX-151, LP no. DL 8072 contained sides 1 and 10, DL 8073 sides 2 and 9, DL 8074 sides 3 and 8, DL 8075 sides 4 and 7, DL 8076 sides 5 and 6.
+A 17-EP edition was also issued with the records arranged in a similar manner.